retrofit-lab/measure-naming-best-practices/README.md

 # Load required packages
 library(tidyverse)
 library(tidytext)
+library(textstem)
 ```

 #### Import list of measure names
-Import the list of measure names from the [nrel-wcms.csv](data/nrel-wcms.csv) file.
+Import the list of measure names from the [nrel-wcms-draft.csv](data/nrel-wcms-draft.csv) file.
 The relative filepaths in this script follow the same directory structure as this Github repository, and it is recommended that you use this same structure.
 You might have to use `setwd()` to set the working directory to the location of the R script.

 ```
 # Import list of measure names
-measure_list <- read_csv("../data/nrel-wcms.csv")
+measure_list <- read_csv("../data/nrel-wcms-draft.csv")
 ```

 ### Data pre-processing
 Each measure is tokenized into individual words.

 ```
-# Tokenize EEMs into single words
+# Tokenize measure names into single words
 tokenized_words <- measure_list %>%
-  unnest_tokens(word, MeasureName, drop = FALSE)
+  unnest_tokens(word, eem_name, drop = FALSE)
 ```
 This produces a data frame with all of the tokens for each measure.
 The first 10 lines:

 ```
-   TechnologyCategory                                           MeasureName                      word
+   eem_id document cat_lev1                                                     cat_lev2 eem_name                         word
-   <chr>                                                        <chr>                            <chr>
+    <dbl> <lgl>    <chr>                                                        <lgl>    <chr>                            <chr>
- 1 AdvancedMeteringSystems and WaterAndSewerConservationSystems Install flow rate meters         install
+ 1      1 NA       AdvancedMeteringSystems and WaterAndSewerConservationSystems NA       Install flow rate meters         install
- 2 AdvancedMeteringSystems and WaterAndSewerConservationSystems Install flow rate meters         flow
+ 2      1 NA       AdvancedMeteringSystems and WaterAndSewerConservationSystems NA       Install flow rate meters         flow
- 3 AdvancedMeteringSystems and WaterAndSewerConservationSystems Install flow rate meters         rate
+ 3      1 NA       AdvancedMeteringSystems and WaterAndSewerConservationSystems NA       Install flow rate meters         rate
- 4 AdvancedMeteringSystems and WaterAndSewerConservationSystems Install flow rate meters         meters
+ 4      1 NA       AdvancedMeteringSystems and WaterAndSewerConservationSystems NA       Install flow rate meters         meters
- 5 AlternativeWaterSources                                      Capture condensate               capture
+ 5      2 NA       AlternativeWaterSources                                      NA       Capture condensate               capture
- 6 AlternativeWaterSources                                      Capture condensate               condensate 7 AlternativeWaterSources                                      Reclaim wastewater               reclaim
+ 6      2 NA       AlternativeWaterSources                                      NA       Capture condensate               condensate
+ 7      3 NA       AlternativeWaterSources                                      NA       Reclaim wastewater               reclaim
- 8 AlternativeWaterSources                                      Reclaim wastewater               wastewater 9 AlternativeWaterSources                                      Use atmospheric water generation use
+ 8      3 NA       AlternativeWaterSources                                      NA       Reclaim wastewater               wastewater
+ 9      4 NA       AlternativeWaterSources                                      NA       Use atmospheric water generation use
-10 AlternativeWaterSources                                      Use atmospheric water generation atmospheric
+10      4 NA       AlternativeWaterSources                                      NA       Use atmospheric water generation atmospheric
 ```

 ### Analysis and Results